awsdocs/amazon-s3-userguide/doc_source/object-ownership-new-bucket.md

 ## Using the REST API<a name="object-ownership-new-bucket-rest-api"></a>

-To apply the bucket owner enforced setting for S3 Object Ownership, use the `CreateBucket` API operation with the `x-amz-object-ownership` request header set to `BucketOwnerEnforced`\.
+To apply the Bucket owner enforced setting for S3 Object Ownership, use the `CreateBucket` API operation with the `x-amz-object-ownership` request header set to `BucketOwnerEnforced`\.
 For information and examples, see [CreateBucket](https://docs.aws.amazon.com/AmazonS3/latest/API/API_CreateBucket.html) in the *Amazon Simple Storage Service API Reference*\.

 **Next steps**: After you apply the bucket owner enforced or bucket owner preferred settings for Object Ownership, you can further take the following steps:
 + [Bucket owner enforced](ensure-object-ownership.md#object-ownership-requiring-bucket-owner-enforced) – Require that all new buckets are created with ACLs disabled by using an IAM or Organizations policy\.